Glen & Stephen Thistlewood

 Late Carnival - made through the 1930s Great Depression era.

-Contemporary/Modern Carnival - Carnival that was revived and reissued (for example by Fenton and Imperial in the USA) from the early 1960s, and has been made by many glassmakers ever since.
+Revival Carnival (also referred to as Contemporary Carnival) - Carnival that was revived and reissued (for example by Fenton and Imperial in the USA) from the early 1960s, and has been made by many glassmakers ever since.
 Read more about Fenton's revival of Carnival Glass.

 So, using the purist definition of an antique as being at least 100 years old, then yes, the earliest Classic Carnival Glass made in the USA is now an antique.